zhac299/TeamProject2021/RestaurantApi/README.md

 Change src/main/resources/application.properties to add your local/remote database URL

 # Running
-Run Spring by running the DemoApplication.java main file.
+Run Spring by running `mvn spring-boot:run`.
 Go to `http://localhost:8080/` once its running to see if it works.
 If it does you'll see "Hello World".